zhenkyle/emacs_journal/content/install-emacs-stable-on-chromeos.md

 2. use Ubuntu PPA port to Debian method if the version of required is in Ubuntu PPA
 3. build directly from sources

-Because Emacs 26.3, which is what I needed, is on Debian unstable (sid), so I decided to do a Simple Backport Creation, following this [Guide][1].
-After some tweak, I built and installed it with success, in case I will needed to do this again, there some gotcha to be remembered.
+Because Emacs version 26.3, which is what I needed, is on Debian unstable (sid), so I decided to go with the first method, following the [Simple Backport Creation Guide][1].
+After some tweak, I built and installed it with success.

+The Debian Simple Backport Guid should be followed exactly, but in case I will needed to do this again, there some gotcha to be remembered.

 1. The `rmadison` command is from `packaging-dev`, you can use it to check which version is available in Debian archive.

-1. Before started, uninstall all packages whose name begin with `emacs` and `emacsen` witch `apt purge`\, if you install old version of emacs before.
+2. Before started, uninstall all packages whose name begin with `emacs` and `emacsen` with `apt purge`, if you installed old version of Emacs before.

-2. In order to download emacs source form `sid`, you need to add these lines to your `source.list`
+2. In order to download Emacs source form `sid`, you need to add these lines to your `source.list`
     ```
     deb http://deb.debian.org/debian sid main non-free
     deb-src http://deb.debian.org/debian sid main non-free